 APHA expressed its sympathies for those affected by the shootings and its dismay over the tragic epidemic of gun violence affecting our nation.

 June 13 news: New sleep guidelines, migraines and vitamin deficiency, reactions to Orlando shootings

-Check out the latest in public health news for Monday, Jan.
-27, 2014.
+Check out today's public health news on Monday, June 13, 2016.

 Check out today's public health news on Tuesday, June 7, 2016.